Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cubulation of Neretin groups

+Clearly, being elliptic is preserved by this identification.
+Note that a subgroup $G\subset \Bir_{\F_q}(\p^2)$ fixes a vertex in $\mathscr{C}$ if and only if there exists a finite subforest $F\subset \FF \p^2(\F_q)$ of the blow-up forest such that every element in $G$ can be represented by a triple of the form $(\psi, F, F)$.
+If we assume $G$ to be finitely generated, then Lemma~\ref{lem:CremonaElliptic} implies that $G$ is conjugate to a subgroup of $\BBir(S)$ for some regular projective surface $S$.

-\begin{proof}[Proof of Theorem~\ref{thm:CremonaReg}] Let $L$ be the finite field extension of $\kk$ such that all the base-points of the generators in $\Gamma$, and hence the base-points of all elements in $\Gamma$ are defined over $L$.
-We now consider the action of $\Bir(S_L)$ on the $\CAT(0)$ cube complex $\mathscr{C}$ associated to the tree $\T S_L(L)$.
-By Lemma~\ref{lem:CremonaElliptic}, all elements $\Gamma$ are elliptic and as above, by Theorem~\ref{thm:PurelyEll}, $\Gamma$ fixes a vertex in $\mathscr{C}$.
-By Lemma~\ref{lem:CremonaElliptic}, there exists a regular projective surface $S'$ defined over $L$ such that $\Gamma$ is conjugate by a birational map defined over $L$ to a subgroup of $\BBir(S')$.
-Since all the base-points of $\Gamma$ are defined over $L$, this implies that $\Gamma$ is conjugate to a subgroup of $\Aut(S')$.
-By \cite[Theorem~1.3]{lonjou-urech} there exists a regular projective surface $\tilde{S}$ defined over $\kk$ such that $\Gamma$ is conjugate (by a birational map defined over $\kk$) to a subgroup of $\Aut(\tilde{S})$. \end{proof}
+Let $L$ be the finite field extension of $\F_q$ such that all the base-points of the generators in $\Gamma$, and hence the base-points of all elements in $\Gamma$ are defined over $L$.
+We now consider the action of $\Bir(S_L)$ on the $\CAT(0)$ cube complex $\mathscr{C}$.
+By Lemma~\ref{lem:CremonaElliptic}, every element in $\Gamma$ is elliptic.
+Theorem~\ref{thm:PurelyEll} implies that $\Gamma$ fixes a vertex in $\mathscr{C}$.
+By Lemma~\ref{lem:CremonaElliptic}, there exists a regular projective surface $S'_L$ defined over $L$ such that $\Gamma$ is conjugate by a birational map defined over $L$ to a subgroup of $\BBir(S'_L)$.
+Since all the base-points of $\Gamma$ are defined over $L$, this implies that $\Gamma$ is conjugate to a subgroup of $\Aut(S'_L)$.
+By \cite[Theorem~1.3]{lonjou-urech} there exists a regular projective surface $\tilde{S}$ defined over $\F_q$ such that $\Gamma$ is conjugate (by a birational map defined over $\F_q$) to a subgroup of $\Aut(\tilde{S})$. \end{proof}

-Note that the above proof of Theorem~\ref{thm:CremonaReg} implicitely contains the following analogue of Theorem~\ref{thm:CremonaReg} for birational transformations that are bijective on $\kk$-points.
+Note that the above proof of Theorem~\ref{thm:CremonaReg} implicitely contains the following analogue of Theorem~\ref{thm:CremonaReg} for birational transformations that are bijective on $\F_q$-points.

 \begin{proposition} Let $\kk$ be a finite field, $S$ a surface over $\kk$ and $\Gamma\subset\Bir(S)$ a finitely generated subgroup such that for every element in $\gamma\in\Gamma$ there exists a regular projective surface $S'$ over $\kk$ such that $\gamma$ is conjugate to an element in $\BBir(S')$, then there exists a regular projective surface $T$ over $\kk$ such that $\Gamma$ is conjugate to a subgroup of $\BBir(T)$. \end{proposition}